 As scrupulous research into celebrity sightings of wet-look hair show, the style doesn't just work, but it looks pretty incredible on all sorts of hair textures, types and lengths.
-Let us present the evidence that proves it—keep scrolling to see seven wet-look hairstyles that will have you desperate to dunk your head into a vat of hair gel.
+Let us present the evidence that proves it.

 Trust us, you're going to start seeing sharp flicked ends everywhere, so you might as well jump on the bandwagon early.
 Here, Bella's hair, with its wet-look roots and ear-tuckery might have all the signs of a '90s throwback, but thanks to the tight silhouette and disciplined fly-aways, it feels really modern.

 Being naturally drier than straight hair, curly and textured hair is lucky in that the wet-look adds definition to curls and never makes hair look greasy.
-Try using a deep-conditioning mask like Shea Moisture Shea Moisture Raw Shea Butter Deep Treatment Masque (£13) instead of gel, as it will add weight as well as shine.
+Try using a deep-conditioning mask like Shea Moisture Raw Shea Butter Deep Treatment Masque ($14) instead of gel, as it will add weight as well as shine.

 It's much trickier to get the wet-look to last on afro hair, as it's far more porous than straight hair, so opt for coconut oil instead.
 Not only will it give hair a glossy, drenched sheen like Yara Shahidi's, but it will nourish hair while you wear it.
 Handy.

-If you like the idea of wet-look hair but don't fancy sweeping all the hair away from the face, try Sofia Richie's half-up half-down iteration.
+If you like the idea of wet-look hair but are looking for that something extra, try Kat Graham's ombré iteration which adds dimension.
 To stop the lengths from going crunchy, use handfuls of hair oil instead.
-Ouai Hair Oil (£24) contains a mixture of oils from far-flung realms like African Galanga, Ama and Asian Borage oils, which are all great at inducing glossy shine in hair.
+Ouai Hair Oil ($28) contains a mixture of oils from far-flung realms like African Galanga, Ama, and Asian Borage oils, which are all great at inducing glossy shine in hair.

-Even short hair like Millie Bobby Brown's looks chic when slicked back.
-We would recommend, however, keeping a little bit of a parting to soften the overall effect.
+Even short hair like Halsey's looks chic when slicked back.
+We love how she keeps a little bit of a parting to soften the overall effect.